thisraunakk/hotness-index/README.md

 Open `http://localhost:3000`.

 No API keys are needed for the weather or location-name lookups — both are free, keyless APIs.
-The only secret in this project is your **Discord webhook URL**, which lives in `.env` (already gitignored — never commit it).

 ## What's calling out, and why